skat/emcs-b2b-ws/README.md

 * `wsu:Timestamp` using this configuration:
     * Must have `wsu:Created` field set.
     * Must have `wsu:Expires` field set.
     * The `wsu:Timestamp` header cannot exceed a 60 sec validity window.
-That is `wsu:Expires` cannot be 60 seconds later than `wsu:Created`
+That is, `wsu:Expires` cannot be 60 seconds later than `wsu:Created`

 See the following sample [request](/sample/request-test-system.xml) for a complete SOAP Envelope that fulfills the above requirements.